• Home

 The average temperature in Kyoto in Summer varies between 19°C and 33°C (66-92°F).
 The weather in summer is generally quite humid and this is also the wet season.
 Typhoons are not uncommon during this time of year so it’s good to keep an eye on the weather forecast.

-The good thing about visiting Kyoto for 2 days in Summer is that there are less tourists around.
+The good thing about visiting Kyoto for 2 days in Summer is that there are fewer tourists around.
 The lines at temples and other sights will be far shorter than the more popular spring and autumn seasons.

 Autumn (September to November)